 Think about this from a logical perspective.
 If you owed somebody money and decided to reach out with an offer to pay, would you immediately offer up the full amount, or might you consider first seeing if they will accept a lower amount?

-Insurance companies are businesses, and their reason for existing is to make a profit.
+If you are a business person, you would probably reach out with the lower amount first.
+Insurance companies are businesses whose reason for existing is to make a profit.
 One way they do this is by keeping expenses as low as possible.
 And an effective way to keep costs down is to pay less than they have to on claims whenever possible.

 If you sustained injuries in the car accident, you might need ongoing treatment, the costs of which you may be eligible to recover from the at-fault party.
 An early settlement check from the at-fault driver or their insurance company will not take into account your future medical costs.

 If you have yet to consult with an attorney, you might not even have an estimate for the cost of those bills.
 Rather than accepting a check without further investigation, work with a lawyer to calculate the amount you can reasonably expect to occur in medical expenses.
 This gives you a good starting point when negotiating for more money.